IgniteUI/igniteui-documentation/topics/02_Controls/igHierarchicalGrid/00_igHierarchicalGrid_Overview.md

 ```
 ig add hierarchical-grid-editing newHierarchicalGridEditing
  ```
- For more information and the list of all available commands read the [Using Ignite UI CLI](Using-Ignite-UI-CLI.html) topic.
+ For more information and the list of all available commands read the [Using %%ProductFamilyName%% CLI](Using-Ignite-UI-CLI.html) topic.

-## <a id="exporting-with-CLI"></a> Adding igHierarachicalGrid configured for Excel Exporting using the Ignite UI CLI
+## <a id="exporting-with-CLI"></a> Adding igHierarachicalGrid configured for Excel Exporting using the %%ProductFamilyName%% CLI

-The easiest way to add a new igHierarachicalgrid with exporting configured is via the Ignite UI CLI.
+The easiest way to add a new igHierarachicalgrid with exporting configured is via the %%ProductFamilyName%% CLI.
-To install the Ignite UI CLI:
+To install the %%ProductFamilyName%% CLI:
 ```
 npm install -g igniteui-cli
 ```
-Once the Ignite UI CLI is installed the commands for generating an Ignite UI project, adding a new igHierarachicalGrid configured for Excel Exporting, building and serving the project are as following:
+Once the %%ProductFamilyName%% CLI is installed the commands for generating an %%ProductName%% project, adding a new igHierarachicalGrid configured for Excel Exporting, building and serving the project are as following:

  ```
-ig new <project name>
+ig new <project name> --framework=jquery
 cd <project name>
 ig add hierarchical-grid-export newHierarchicalGridExport
 ig start
  ```
-For more information and the list of all available commands read the [Using Ignite UI CLI](Using-Ignite-UI-CLI.html) topic.
+For more information and the list of all available commands read the [Using %%ProductFamilyName%% CLI](Using-Ignite-UI-CLI.html) topic.

-## <a id="aspnet-mvc-helper"></a> ASP.NET MVC helper
+## <a id="aspnet-mvc-helper"></a> %%ProductNameMVC%%

-You can use the ASP.NET MVC Helper for managed code languages to configure the igHierarchicalGrid.
+You can use %%ProductNameMVC%% for managed code languages to configure the igHierarchicalGrid.
 The MVC wrapper for the igHierarchicalGrid uses the same code as the flat igGrid wrapper.
 That’s why, as it is in the flat igGrid, the features’ logic is automatically handled by the MVC wrapper and you don’t need to create implementation for features like paging, sorting, filtering, summaries, as the requests It from these features are handled internally.

 ### Related Topics
 - [Initializing the igHierarchicalGrid](igHierarchicalGrid-Initializing.html)